Roker Park, Sunderland

 Indeed, the location often saw vast numbers of visitors.

 However, the name “Spottee” comes from a poor foreign sailor who was unable to speak English.
-However, he managed to pick up a precarious living in the neighbourhood.
-Indeed, his multi-coloured spotty garments got him the name.
+But, he managed to pick up a precarious living in the neighbourhood.
+It was his multi-coloured spotty garments got him the name.
 Because he could not converse with the locals, many thought he was a lunatic.
 Indeed, The Bishoprick Garland refers to Spottee as such.

 Furthermore, a long time ago, many people believe that three local people explored the cave for some considerable distance.
 However, when the cave came under examination in 1870, there was no trace of the passage.
-But some still believe the passage exists and that it was an escape route from St Peters Church.
+But some still believe the passage exists and that it was an escape route from St Peters Church in Monkwearmouth.

 Of course, as usual with recreational parks, there is an abundance of floral displays.
-Indeed, there are many ancient trees and the park has many kinds of shrubs.
+There are many ancient trees and the park has many kinds of shrubs.
 Together with various wildlife including squirrels, wildfowl and other birds, Roker park is ideal for a stroll.
-In fact, the recreational park is very large and is often in use for this activity by many people.
+In fact, the recreational park is very large and is often in use for this type of activity by many people.

 Some of the other features of Roker Park include bowling greens and tennis courts, of course.
 Indeed, there is even some basketball courts too.
 Then there are the children’s play areas off Side Cliff Road.
 So, many parents park here to allow their kids to play on the apparatus and sand features.